 49. You’ve worked multiple Christmas days.

-50. You’ve paid the federal government more in business taxes than you’ve paid yourself.
+50. You’ve paid the federal government more in business taxes than you’ve paid yourself in salary.

 51. You’re able to get back almost all the personal taxes you’ve ever paid because you had such a bad year last year.

 52. You’ve felt a sense of relief when an employee has quit because now you don’t have to lay them off.

 53. You’re an expert on what does and doesn’t count as a business expense.

 54. You have the desire to choke anyone who says “And you can just write it off as a business expense!”

 55. When your wife gets pregnant rather than being thrilled all you can think about is “How in the world are we going to be able to afford this child?”

 56. You’ve at least considered asking your life insurance agent whether the policy you just took out is still valid if you commit suicide.
 You know, Jimmy Stewart syndrome.